If someone breaks, can they ever truly be put back together?

 Wrong.
 When the story is good, you invest in it.
 That characters become real and you become part of their story, too.

 Chaining Daisy is the second of the series.
 I originally resisted reading them because they are quite large.
 When I was looking for something to read, I wanted to go with someone I knew and I’d previously read.
 I’m a big fan of Julia Blake, who writes in different genres and lengths.
-Becoming Lili is a large read, but when it’s good story, length doesn’t matter.
-My review is at the bottom along with the other books I’ve read from Julia Blake.
+Becoming Lili is a large read, but when it’s a good story, the length doesn’t matter.
+My other reviews are at the bottom.

 It’s available on Kindle Unlimited and the stories are based on a group of friends.
 It is, in fact, several stories in one as we learn about the friendships.
 The main character is always the title of the book.
 Becoming Lili, is how the friend’s circle started, and how they all came together.